Zola Jesus

 Nika Roza Danilova (born Nicole Rose Hummel; April 11, 1989), known professionally by her stage name Zola Jesus, is an American singer, songwriter, and record producer.
 Her music has been noted for combining elements of electronic, industrial, classical, and goth.
-She is also the cousin of United States Senator Amy Klobuchar.

-Born in Phoenix, Arizona, she spent her formative years in northern Wisconsin, where she began writing and recording music independently while attending college.
+Born in Phoenix, Arizona, Danilova spent her formative years in northern Wisconsin, where she began writing and recording music independently while attending college.
 During her second year of studies, she released two singles through the independent label Sacred Bones, followed by two EPs.
 Her debut album, The Spoils, was released in 2009.

 After graduating from the University of Wisconsin–Madison, she released her second full-length record, Stridulum II (2010), followed by Conatus (2011).
 Her fourth album, Taiga (2014), released by Mute Records, marked a departure from her previous releases, and featured a more prominent pop-influenced sound.
-Her fifth studio album, Okovi, was released in 2017.
+Her fifth studio album, Okovi, was released in 2017, and sixth album, Arkhon in 2022.

 Biography

 1989–2008: Early life and career beginnings

 Nicole Rose Hummel was born April 11, 1989, in Phoenix, Arizona, where she spent her early years.
-Her parents are first-generation Americans, with combinations of Russian as well as German, Slovenian, and Ukrainian descent.
+Her parents are first-generation Americans, with combinations of Ukrainian as well as German, Slovenian, and Russian descent.
 Her grandparents immigrated to the United States from Odessa, Ukraine, and settled in North Dakota.
 Honoring her ancestry, she formally goes by her Slavic name, Nika Roza Danilova.
 She has one older brother.

 During her childhood, she and her family relocated to Merrill, Wisconsin, where they lived on a rural property situated in 100 acre of forest.
 "I resented my parents for having moved me away from Phoenix because I thought Phoenix was much more interesting than Wisconsin," she said.
 "It's a great place and it's very interesting there, beautiful."

 She attended Wausau West High School, and after, enrolled at the University of Wisconsin–Milwaukee to study business.
 She began recording music at home while still in college, using keyboards, drum machines and other instruments.
 Her performing name, Zola Jesus, is a compound derived from the French writer Émile Zola, and the Christian messiah.

 While studying at the University of Wisconsin-Milwaukee, she debuted the singles "Poor Sons" on Die Stasi and "Soeur Sewer", released in 2008 by Sacred Bones Records, after which she transferred to the University of Wisconsin–Madison.
 In 2009, while still in college, she recorded her debut full-length The Spoils, released by Sacred Bones in July 2009.
 In 2010, she graduated from the University of Wisconsin–Madison with a double major in French and philosophy.